HIGHLIGHTS-Tennis-U.S. Open day five | Sports-Games

 Murray hopes to build physical conditioning to revive career Medvedev missing the cheers and jeers at Flushing Meadows

-Serena battles through second-round test at U.S. Open Serena faces old foe at U.S. Open: Her inner critic
+The 17th seed has booked a place in the last 16 at Flushing Meadows for the first time since she won the title in 2016.
+1400 MCNALLY BATTLES PAST ALEXANDROVA, MERTENS THROUGH

-FACTBOX-Denis Shapovalov v Taylor Fritz Rampant Azarenka downs compatriot Sabalenka to reach third round
+American teenager Caty McNally raced past 21st seed Ekaterina Alexandrova of Russia in the final set tiebreak to win 4-6 6-3 7-6(2) in a second round match that was interrupted by rain on Thursday.
+The result means 11 American women have progressed to the third round of the tournament this week.

-Birthday boy Thiem dominates Nagal to breeze into third round 1240 MARTIC THROUGH TO LAST 16 IN STRAIGHT SETS
+Belgian 16th seed Elise Mertens also finished her second round match on Friday, beating Spain's Sara Sorribes Tormo 6-3 7-5.
+1240 MARTIC THROUGH TO LAST 16 IN STRAIGHT SETS

 Eighth seed Petra Martic of Croatia beat Russian Varvara Gracheva 6-3 6-3 to become the first player to move into the last 16 of the U.S. Open.
 Martic, who beat Gracheva in Prague on clay last month, hit fewer winners but broke six times while the Russian made 33 unforced errors.